 Python: Django and Flask

-Frameworks can be beneficial, but it doesn’t necessarily mean that they will be useful.
+Frameworks can be beneficial, but it doesn’t necessarily mean they will be useful.
 Ultimately, it is the developer’s decision on whether or not to use a framework.
 This will depend on several factors depending on what you want to achieve.
-Go through each framework and see if it aligns with what you want to achieve before utilizing it.
+Before utilizing each framework, see if it aligns with your goals.

 CMS (Content Management Systems)

-This article wouldn’t be complete without mentioning 2 popular CMSs like WordPress and Drupal.
-Both are written in PHP, and with the new PHP 7 release, it’s even faster.
+This article wouldn’t be complete without mentioning two popular CMSs like, WordPress and Drupal.
+Both are written in PHP, and it’s even faster with the new PHP 7 release.
 WordPress has evolved from a dry blogging CMS to a fully-fledged CMS/Framework with plugins that make almost anything possible.
 Thousands of developers make a living as WordPress developers by creating premium themes or plugins.
 You can also use WordPress as a REST API backend.

 Drupal 8 was released in 2015.
-It makes use of Symfony 2, Composer packages, and the Twig templating engine.
+It uses Symfony 2, Composer packages, and the Twig templating engine.
 A few websites run on Drupal are Johnson & Johnson, BBC Store, and World Economic Forum.
 Drupal is ideal for content-heavy websites.
-If you are in doubt about what to spend time studying in 2016, we’ve made a list of 5 frameworks we believe you should invest your time in:
+If you are in doubt about what to spend time studying in 2016, we’ve made a list of 5 frameworks we believe you should invest your time:

 Bootstrap